damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.md

 1. [Our Sales Communication Guide](https://docs.google.com/document/d/1IMDzTj3hZrnsA417z9Ye7WBa8yLkWxGzaLZNJ3O_nVA/edit#heading=h.3nffcmsbeqo7)

-* Login to [Salesforce.com], you should receive an email askign you to change your password:
+* Login to [Salesforce.com], you should receive an email asking you to change your password:

 1. Familiarize yourself with your custom view (https://na34.salesforce.com/00O61000001uYbM) of open opportunities for the month

-1. Familiarize yourself with your custome view (https://na34.salesforce.com/00O61000001uYbR) of all open opportunities assigned to you.
+1. Familiarize yourself with your custom view (https://na34.salesforce.com/00O61000001uYbR) of all open opportunities assigned to you.

-1. Familiarize yourself with your custome view (https://na34.salesforce.com/00Q?fcf=00B610000027qT9&rolodexIndex=-1&page=1) of all your open leads.
+1. Familiarize yourself with your custom view (https://na34.salesforce.com/00Q?fcf=00B610000027qT9&rolodexIndex=-1&page=1) of all your open leads.

 * Have your manager grant access to our accounting / finance apps [Recurly](https://app.recurly.com/login).
 Ask your buddy if they can do a screenshare the next time they process an order.